UCSCRocketry/ground-control/gcs-react-app/backend/README.md

-    pip install flask-cors          // this library allows us to route across domains (frontend <--> backend) pip install flask-socketio      // websocket library for real-time changes pip install eventlet            // async library for socketio
+    pip install flask-cors          // this library allows us to route across domains (frontend <--> backend) pip install flask-socketio      // websocket library for real-time changes pip install eventlet            // async library for socketio pip install pyserial            // serial library for reading data from port

 If you get an error about permissions when running pip (such as WinError2), try adding "--user" to the command like so: